CS 450/550 -- Fall Quarter 2025

 Since you are using OpenGL's built-in per-vertex lighting, it is important that the grid have lots of vertices!

-In any animating program, it is helpful for debugging to be able to freeze the animation.
-The 'f' key is implemented by turning the Idle Function on and off.
+In any animating program, it is sometimes helpful to be able to freeze the animation.
+For example, you could use the 'f' key to toggle the Idle Function on and off.

 bool Frozen;